 Are the Daycare and Preschool open year-round?

-We are open year-round but both schools will be closed for national holidays, spring break, summer break, and winter break.
-For more details see the school calendar at www.leskidzsf.com.
+We are open year-round but the school will be closed for national holidays, and some breaks.
+For more details see the school calendar here: http://www.leskidzsf.com/school-calendar-2017-2018/.

 I would like to volunteer at the school; how may I participate?

 If you are a musician, fabulous chef, artist, rocket scientist, or have any fun skills that you would like to share with the students, please volunteer often!
 We would love to coordinate a time with you to come and conduct a short class with the children.
 Please contact us to express your interest and we’ll get you involved!

 Is there a fee for late pickup?

 Yes, the fee is $5 per 5min after 5:30 pm.
 The late fee will be added to your monthly invoice.
 It is important that you pick up your child on time and for the teachers to be able to leave for home on time.
 Many of our teachers have strict time commitments and children of their own.

 • Please label your child’s name on all his/her belongings, especially their coats and jackets.

 • Please check your child’s bags to make sure there is one extra set of clothing (tops, pants, underwear, and socks) for changing.

 • Please make sure to put on comfortable shoes for your child.
 Due to safety reason, children may not come to school in Crocs, sandals, or any open toed shoes.
 Children should not come to school in shoes with laces.
 We recommend Velcro shoes.